robertarles/sauceutil/README.md

 Note: If you have node/npm installed, check out Saucelabs own https://www.npmjs.com/package/saucelabs, it's a complete API client implementation.

 ## Installation

-Just download the binary for your system from the `bin` directory.
-Navigate to the executable above, click it, then you'll see a download button.
+Look in the `bin` directory (above if you read this on Github), find the binary for your platorm, click it, then you'll see a download button.

 -OR-